Think of a problem.

 If you want to get access to advance chapters, sneak peaks to some of the tools, and be notified on the publishing date sign up here.

-Next public course on Navigating Wicked Problems and Ambiguity at MGSM is on December 4-5 2018.
+Next public course on Navigating Wicked Problems and Ambiguity at Macquarie Business School has been postponed due to The Lurgie but may be available in an online format in May 2020.
 Check it out here.